Moon: Renewed exploration (1990–present)

 The U.S. launched the Lunar Reconnaissance Orbiter (LRO) and the LCROSS impactor on June 18, 2009.
 LCROSS completed its mission by making a planned and widely observed impact in the crater Cabeus on October 9, 2009, whereas LRO is currently in operation, obtaining precise lunar altimetry and high-resolution imagery.

 China continued its lunar program in 2010 with Chang'e 2, mapping the surface at a higher resolution over an eight-month period, and in 2013 with Chang'e 3, a lunar lander along with a lunar rover named Yutu (玉兔 (Jade Rabbit)).
 This was the first lunar rover mission since Lunokhod 2 in 1973 and the first lunar soft landing since Luna 24 in 1976, making China the third country to achieve this.

-In 2014 the first privately funded probe, the Manfred Memorial Moon Mission, reached the Moon.
+In 2014 the first privately funded probe, the Manfred Memorial Moon Mission, flew by the Moon.
 Another Chinese rover mission, Chang'e 4, achieved the first landing on the Moon's far side in early 2019.

-Also in 2019, India successfully sent its second probe, Chandrayaan-2 to the Moon.
+Also in 2019, India successfully sent its second probe, Chandrayaan-2, to the Moon.
 In 2020, China carried out its first robotic sample return mission (Chang'e 5), bringing back 1,731 grams of lunar material to Earth.

-The U.S. developed plans for returning to the Moon beginning in 2004, and with the signing of the U.S.-led Artemis Accords in 2020, the Artemis program aims to return the astronauts to the Moon in the 2020s.
+The U.S. developed plans for returning astronauts to the Moon beginning in 2004, and with the signing of the U.S.-led Artemis Accords in 2020, the Artemis program aims to return humans to the Moon in the 2020s.
 The Accords have been joined by a growing number of countries.
 The introduction of the Artemis Accords has fueled a renewed discussion about the international framework and cooperation of lunar activity, building on the Moon Treaty and the ESA-led Moon Village concept.